What Is an Aperture and How Does It Work?

 For example, a 100mm 𝒇2 lens will have a shallower depth of field than a 50mm 𝒇2 lens.
 The 100mm lens will also have a much larger aperture radius.

-Of course, the size of your circle of confusion is relative to your film plane’s size.
+Note that the size of your circle of confusion is relative to your film format (which determines the size of the film plane).
 So if you shoot a smaller film format with the same lens’ focal length and aperture, your depth of field will decrease; that is, you’ll have more background blur.

 However, unless you change your lens’ focal length, your field of view/angle of view will also change (on a smaller format, your scene will look “zoomed-in”).
 Matching a smaller format’s field of view to that of the original format requires decreasing the lens’ focal length, resulting in an overall larger depth of field.
 Hence, less background blur on smaller formats with the same aperture 𝒇-number and angle of view.